 NOTE: Providing the floor granted notification to the user prior to receiving the Floor Granted message is an implementation option.

-3. if the Floor Indicator field is included and the B-bit is set to '1' (Broadcast group call), shall provide a notification to the user indicating the type of call;
+3. if the Floor Indicator field is included and the type of call bit is set, may provide a notification to the user indicating the type of call;

 4. if the G-bit in the Floor Indicator is set to '1' (Dual floor) shall store an indication that the participant is overriding without revoke;